 The consequences of biodiversity loss and land use change on infectious disease emergence (ArboEmerge)

-In the ArboEmerge project we assess the current and future risk of infectious zoonotic diseases under future ecological, climate and socio-economic change in Uganda.
-In particular, we explore spill over infections in vector species (e.g. mosquitoes, rodents and ticks), livestock and humans to identify drivers of emerging arboviral diseases and propose preventive policies.
+The ArboEmerge project assessed the current and future risk of emergence of infectious zoonotic diseases amidst ecological, climate, and socio-economic changes in hotspots in Uganda.
+In particular, we explored spill-over infections in vectors, livestock, and humans to identify drivers of emerging arboviral diseases and propose preventive policies.

 Keywords